lalatendu65/Users-Management-API/README.md

 Description: Delete a users details from the database by its ID.
 Usage: Send a DELETE request to /api/users:id, replacing :id with the ID of the users you want to delete.

+5. Get all users details

+Endpoint: GET /api/users

+Description: Retrieve all users details .
-Send a GET request to /api/users to retrieve information about all users registered in the system.
+Usage: Send a GET request to /api/users to retrieve information about all users registered in the system.

 #How to Set Up and Run the Application Locally